idot/scimplbetter/README.md

 ## hints
-Please set the correct timezone in Boot.
+Please set the correct timezone upon startup of you container.
 I guess you will also have to change the time of the games in the file files/fifa_2010.tab.
 The scimplebetter always compares the date as it is in the database with local time as returned by new Date()